Co-op Cycles Bikes Guide (CTY vs. ADV vs. DRT): Which One to Choose?

 Co-op CTY 1.1 | Source: rei.com

-They are perfect for those who need a reliable and comfortable bike for getting around town without the weight and slowness of other bikes.
+They are perfect for those who need a reliable and comfortable bike to get around town without the weight and slowness of other bikes.

 The CTY bikes feature aluminum frames, suspension forks, and flat handlebars, making them agile and easy to maneuver in tight spaces.